alperkagankayali/Novel-Image-Video-Editing/README.md

 * Implement Generative Network in tfjs to convert face generation into different style (Cartoon style, Artistic Style. etc).
 * Implement StyleGAN tfjs model to generate Faces from random latent space by user.
-User can draw 4x4 small face and application will be able to generate high resolution (1024x1024) realistic face, based on that input.
+User can colorize small rectangles drawn by programs, to make customizable latent space and application will be able to generate high resolution (1024x1024) realistic face, based on that input.
+This application will be used just for fun and user can also observe which rectangle will affect what (maybe skin color, backgorund, etc ... )
-* Implement new version of super resolution model ESRGAN, which can increase resolution of the image up to 4x. (generate 256x256 from 64x64)
+* Implement new version of super resolution model ESRGAN, which can increase resolution of the image up to 4x, for better and more acurate resizing (generate 256x256 from 64x64)
 * Add upload and algorithm computations on video
 * The Design can be improved by a professional graphics designer
 * More effects can be added